illyasa369/Learning-Bash/README.md

-This repository includes material used to study and master Bash Scripting.
+## This repository includes material used to study and master Bash Scripting.

-Bash: Command-line tool to interact with an OS.
+Bash: Command-line tool to interact with an OS.<br></br>
-Bash Script: File containing commands to be executed automatically.
+Bash Script: File containing commands to be executed automatically.<br></br>

 Benefit of Bash Scripting:
 - Automate repetitive tasks.